-Seqwater, Urban Utilities and Central Highlands Regional Council suggested that we should use the longest possible period of historical returns to estimate beta.229 Seqwater considered that the true systematic risk of the firms subject to our regulatory regime is unlikely to change over short periods of time and, as such, using short time horizons that demonstrate greater variability in beta is likely to reflect statistical noise rather than changes in systematic risk.230 Aurizon Network said that given the
+Seqwater, Urban Utilities and Central Highlands Regional Council suggested that we should use the longest possible period of historical returns to estimate beta.
+177 Seqwater considered that the true systematic risk of the firms subject to our regulatory regime are unlikely to change over short periods of time and, as such, using short time horizons that demonstrate greater variability in beta is likely to reflect statistical noise rather than changes in systematic risk.
+178